The64thGamer/cheeseepedia/content/wiki/guest-star-helen-henny-cyberamic.md

 ## Movements

-The bot features 8 movements in total, being the same number of movements as the Chuck E Cheese (Cyberamic)|Chuck E. Cheese Cyberamic figure.
+The bot features 8 movements in total, being the same number of movements as the Chuck E. Cheese (Cyberamic)|Chuck E. Cheese Cyberamic figure.

 | Movement                         | Notes                                                                   |
 |----------------------------------|-------------------------------------------------------------------------|